thiennp/frontend-mastery-hub/levels/18/README.md

-# Level 18: React Hooks Deep Dive
+# Level 18: Progressive Web Apps

 ## Overview
-This level focuses on react hooks deep dive and provides comprehensive learning materials, examples, and projects.
+Building modern Progressive Web Applications with offline capabilities

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of react hooks deep dive
+- Understand the core concepts of progressive web apps
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns